 Current Research and Scholarly InterestsRob West, MD, PhD, is a Professor of Pathology at Stanford University Medical Center.
 He is a clinician scientist with experience in translational genomics research to identify new prognostic and therapeutic markers in cancer.
 His research focus is on the progression of neoplasia to carcinoma.
 His lab has developed spatially oriented in situ methods to study archival specimens.
 He also serves as a surgical pathologist specializing in breast pathology.

-Assistant Professor of Electrical Engineering and, by courtesy, of Computer ScienceOn Partial Leave from 09/15/2022 To 09/14/2023
+Associate Professor of Electrical Engineering and, by courtesy, of Computer ScienceOn Partial Leave from 09/15/2022 To 09/14/2023

-BioGordon Wetzstein is an Assistant Professor of Electrical Engineering and, by courtesy, of Computer Science at Stanford University.
+BioGordon Wetzstein is an Associate Professor of Electrical Engineering and, by courtesy, of Computer Science at Stanford University.
 He is the leader of the Stanford Computational Imaging Lab and a faculty co-director of the Stanford Center for Image Systems Engineering.
-At the intersection of computer graphics, machine vision, optics, scientific computing, and applied vision science, Prof. Wetzstein's research has a wide range of applications in next-generation imaging, display, wearable computing, and microscopy systems.
-Prior to joining Stanford in 2014, Prof. Wetzstein was a Research Scientist in the Camera Culture Group at MIT.
-He received a Ph.D. in Computer Science from the University of British Columbia in 2011 and graduated with Honors from the Bauhaus in Weimar, Germany before that.
-He is the recipient of an NSF CAREER Award, an Alfred P. Sloan Fellowship, an ACM SIGGRAPH Significant New Researcher Award, a Presidential Early Career Award for Scientists and Engineers (PECASE), a Terman Fellowship, an Okawa Research Grant, the Electronic Imaging Scientist of the Year 2017 Award, an Alain Fournier Ph.D.
+At the intersection of computer graphics and vision, computational optics, and applied vision science, Prof. Wetzstein's research has a wide range of applications in next-generation imaging, display, wearable computing, and microscopy systems.
+Prior to joining Stanford in 2014, Prof. Wetzstein was a Research Scientist at MIT, he received a Ph.D. in Computer Science from the University of British Columbia in 2011 and graduated with Honors from the Bauhaus in Weimar, Germany before that.
+He is the recipient of an NSF CAREER Award, an Alfred P. Sloan Fellowship, an ACM SIGGRAPH Significant New Researcher Award, a Presidential Early Career Award for Scientists and Engineers (PECASE), an SPIE Early Career Achievement Award, a Terman Fellowship, an Okawa Research Grant, the Electronic Imaging Scientist of the Year 2017 Award, an Alain Fournier Ph.D.
 Dissertation Award, and a Laval Virtual Award as well as Best Paper and Demo Awards at ICCP 2011, 2014, and 2016 and at ICIP 2016.

 Assistant Professor of Medicine (Cardiovascular Medicine)

 Current Research and Scholarly InterestsTranslational research in rare and undiagnosed diseases.
 Basic and clinical research in cardiomyopathy genetics, mechanisms, screening, and treatment.
 Investigating novel agents for treatment of hypertrophic cardiomyopathy and new mechanisms in heart failure.
 Cardiovascular screening and genetics in competitive athletes, disease gene discovery in cardiomyopathy and rare disease.
 Informatics approaches to rare disease and multiomics.
 Molecular transducers of physical activity bioinformatics.

 Vincent V.C.
 Woo Professor, Professor of Psychiatry and Behavioral Sciences (Major Laboratories and Clinical Translational Neurosciences Incubator) and, by courtesy, of Psychology

 Current Research and Scholarly InterestsA revolution is under way in psychiatry.
 We can now understand mental illness as an expression of underlying brain circuit disruptions, shaped by experience and genetics.
-Our lab is defining precision brain circuit types for depression, anxiety and attention deficit.
-We apply computational models to large amounts of brain imaging, behavior and other data.
-These precision brain types inform our translational intervention studies.
-To close the loop, field ready insights are applied in practice.
+Our lab is defining precision brain circuit biotypes for depression, anxiety and related disorders.
+We integrate large amounts of brain imaging, behavioral and clinical data and computational approaches.
+Biotypes are used in personalized intervention studies with selective drugs, neuromodulation and exploratory therapeutics.

 BioDr.
-Williams is an Assistant Professor within the Department of Psychiatry and Behavioral Sciences and the Director of the Stanford Brain Stimulation Lab.
-Dr. Williams has a broad background in neuropsychiatry and is double board-certified in both neurology and psychiatry.
-In addition, he has specific training and clinical expertise in the development of brain stimulation methodologies under Mark George, MD.
+Williams is an Associate Professor within the Department of Psychiatry and Behavioral Sciences and the Director of the Stanford Brain Stimulation Lab.
+Dr. Williams has a broad background in clinical neuroscience and is triple board-certified in general neurology, general psychiatry, as well as behavioral neurology & neuropsychiatry.
+In addition, he has specific training and clinical expertise in the development of brain stimulation methodologies.
 Themes of his work include (a) examining the use of spaced learning theory in the application of neurostimulation techniques, (b) development and mechanistic understanding of rapid-acting antidepressants, and (c) identifying objective biomarkers that predict neuromodulation responses in treatment-resistant neuropsychiatric conditions.
-He has published papers in high impact peer-reviewed journals including Brain, American Journal of Psychiatry, and the Proceedings of the National Academy of Science.
-He has also contributed to two reviews related to novel therapeutics for neuropsychiatric conditions that have been published in the Journal of Clinical Investigation and Current Opinion in Neurobiology, which are both highly cited.
+Dr. Williams' work has resulted in an FDA clearance for the world's first non-invasive, rapid-acting neuromodulation approach for treatment-resistant depression.
+He has published papers in high-impact peer-reviewed journals including Brain, American Journal of Psychiatry, and the Proceedings of the National Academy of Science.
 Results from his studies have gained widespread attention in journals such as Science and New England Journal of Medicine Journal Watch as well as in the popular press and have been featured in various news sources including Time, Smithsonian, and Newsweek.
 Dr. Williams received two NARSAD Young Investigator Awards in 2016 and 2018 along with the 2019 Gerald R. Klerman Award.
 Dr. Williams received the National Institute of Mental Health Biobehavioral Research Award for Innovative New Scientists in 2020.

 Jeffrey J. Wine

-Benjamin Scott Crocker Professor of Human Biology
+Benjamin Scott Crocker Professor of Human Biology, Emeritus

 Current Research and Scholarly InterestsThe goal is to understand how a defective ion channel leads to the human genetic disease cystic fibrosis.
 Studies of ion channels and ion transport involved in gland fluid transport.
 Methods include SSCP mutation detection and DNA sequencing, protein analysis, patch-clamp recording, ion-selective microelectrodes, electrophysiological analyses of transmembrane ion flows, isotopic metho